Ahmed-Zaki/datasciencecoursera/GettingAndCleaningData-Samsung/README.md

-The run_analysis.R script extracts the average mean and standard deviation of the data set signals for each activity and each subject in an independent tidy data set through the following steps:
+The run_analysis.R script manipulates the collected Samsung Data.
+It extracts the average mean and standard deviation of the data set signals for each activity and each subject to an independent tidy data set through the following steps:

 **Step 0:** Downloads the data set (if it doesn't exist) from "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip" and unzips it